 “Ma’am, I don’t think you should touch anything until we’ve called the police,” Chuck begins.

 “It’s my car, my fingerprints are everywhere,” I say, my voice venomous.
 Chuck takes two steps back at my tone of voice.
 His eyes flare when he sees me pull My Boo out of the glove box.
 “What is his name?”
-I say without rising out of my car yet.
+I say without ascending from my car yet.

 “I’m sorry?”
 Chuck asks.